tiaversa/data_engineer_portifolio/README.md

 # data_engineer_portifolio
-Welcome to my data engineer portifolio.
+Welcome to my data engineer portfolio.
 This portfolio contains a PostgreSQL instance where the final Data Warehouse is built and an Airflow instance that creates certain pipelines to bring data into this Warehouse.
 To run the above project please follow the steps:
 - Clone this repository to your machine.